 The Western Bowl bowling alley is the perfect place for people visiting Amarillo to have some fun.
 Every Wednesday, Saturday and Sunday are "Galaxy Bowling" nights, where disco music is played and lasers flash throughout the alley.
 For young travelers, Thursdays are "College Nights" where students from Texas A&M and other schools come for a fun night of bowling.
 Hot dogs, sodas, beers and all of the other refreshments needed for a solid game of bowling are served.

 The Amarillo Botanical Gardens is a great place to visit for families or individuals who want to have a fun, educational experience involving the outdoors and native plant life.
-New exhibits are regularly being added, such as the Palo Duro Canyon Garden which should be open in the fall.
+New exhibits are regularly being added, such as the Palo Duro Canyon Garden.
 Guided tours are available by request if made a week in advance.
 Be sure to find the tropical conservatory for a chance to investigate rare and exotic indoor plants.

 Traversing through the heart of the Palo Duro Canyon, trained cowboys guide visitors on horseback along dusty old trails during the Old West Stables tours.
-Three different tours are available for different types of guests; from a light, child-friendly half hour ride to a five hour ride for experienced riders through some of the canyon's most scenic regions.
+Three different tours are available for different types of guests; from a light, child-friendly half an hour ride to a five hour ride for experienced riders through some of the canyon's most scenic regions.
 Call ahead to book a tour.

 The Wildcat Bluff Nature Center is a protected, natural piece of the Amarillo landscape.
 Trails wind through 600 acres of land where Amarillo's unique wildlife can be experienced.
-Horned-lizards, porcupines and hawks inhabit the area, making a hike the perfect experience for curious youngsters and families.
+Horned-lizards, porcupines and hawks inhabit the area.
+Taking a hike is the perfect experience for curious youngsters and families.
 Summer camps, guided tours and other activities are organized regularly by the Wildcat Bluff Nature Center.

 The Sports World Family Fun Center is a great place for families traveling with kids.
 There are batting cages and miniature golf to keep the whole family entertained.
 Go Karts (along with "kiddie Karts) are also available.
 Group packages may be purchased by advanced request.